merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-4.md

 {% include IMAGE path="/images/trichodesmium_tutorial/metabolism_06.png" width=100 %}

-You can see that in addition to nitrogen fixation (nitrogen to ammonia), this microbe can also import nitrate and nitrate from the extracellular matrix into the cell, convert nitrate to nitrite (assimilatory nitrate reduction) and to nitric oxide, convert nitrite to ammonia, and feed that ammonia into glutamate metabolism -- which is the start of amino acid biosynthesis using that fresh new bioavailable nitrogen.
+You can see that in addition to nitrogen fixation (nitrogen to ammonia), this microbe can also import nitrate and nitrite from the extracellular matrix into the cell, convert nitrate to nitrite (assimilatory nitrate reduction) and to nitric oxide, convert nitrite to ammonia, and feed that ammonia into glutamate metabolism -- which is the start of amino acid biosynthesis using that fresh new bioavailable nitrogen.

 While pathway prediction gives you quantitative summaries of metabolic capacity, these Pathway Map drawings are great for understanding what is actually going on in those pathways, and for seeing the connections between different classes of metabolism.
 Each map gives you an overall picture of a small-ish, digestible and ecologically-relevant part of the entire reaction network.

 I bet you are wondering how this map looks different across our _Trichodesmium_ genomes.
 If so, then you are in luck, because we can also use {% include PROGRAM name="anvi-draw-kegg-pathways" %} to compare metabolic capacity of multiple genomes.

 First, we will need to run {% include PROGRAM name="anvi-reaction-network" %} on all the other genomes.
-This program unfortunately doesn't accept an {% include ARTIFACT name="external-genomes" text="external genomes file" %} as input; however, we can reuse our BASH loop strategy from above.
+This program unfortunately doesn't accept an {% include ARTIFACT name="external-genomes" text="external genomes file" %} as input; however, we can reuse our BASH loop strategy from [chapter 1]({{ site.url }}/tutorials/trichodesmium-tutorial/chapter-1/#working-with-multiple-genomes).

 ```bash
 while read genome